PA Road Salt Action Working Group

-LLWS lead a Conversation Cafe on Jan.
+LLWS led a Conversation Cafe on Jan.
 16, hosted by POWR.
-From that meeting a PA Working Group focused on Road Salt Reduction and outreach has been formed and meets monthly.
-With no regulations to guide the use of chlorides or its impact, reducing excess salt use in PA will require many volunteers speaking out.
-We need to have thousands of conversation about salt use.
+From that meeting the PA Road Salt Action Working Group formed to focus on Road Salt Reduction and outreach.
+The group meets monthly.
+With few regulations to guide the use of chlorides or its impact, reducing excess winter salt use in PA will require many volunteers speaking out and thousands of conversations.
 Will you join this effort?
-Contact us to join a LV group or the statewide working group.
+Contact us to join a Lehigh Valley group or the statewide working group.

-LLWS has made available some sample documents for those interested in working collaboratively.
+LLWS has made available some documents for those interested in working collaboratively.
+Use Buttons below to explore.

-WG meeting agendas and followup, Sample Facebook posts on salt your group can use.
+Sample Facebook posts on winter salt use that your group can post.

 List of salt purchases made by the local governments in each PA county (summary to right>>).